LCOGT/cmos-noise-map/docs/source/index.md

 This document has information about why we chose to address the problem of RTS in the way that we did, documents the code, and contains suggestions for future directions and improvements on this work.

 ## Installation
+---
+**Note:** Some features of this package use `funpack` and `fpack`.
+We recommend installing these with this package to ensure everything runs smoothly.
 ### From PyPi

 ```